How to extract text from a PDF file?

 extractpdf-extract-text-pdf

-Overall, the online ExtractPDF tool works great, but I ran into some issue with a PDF file giving me funny results.
-The text is extracted very well, but for some reason there is a line break after each word!
+Overall, the ExtractPDF online tool works very well, but I encountered some problems with a PDF file that gave me a strange result.
+The text is extracted just fine, but for some reason there is a line break after each word!
 Not a big problem for a small PDF file, but definitely a problem for files with a lot of text.
 If this happens to you, try the following tool.

 Online OCR

-Online OCR Usually tends to work for documents that could not be converted correctly with ExtractPDF, so it's a good idea to try both services to see which one gives you the best quality output.
-Online OCR also has some nicer features that can come in handy for anyone with a large PDF file who does not need to convert a little bit of text on a few pages, not the entire document.
+Online OCR usually tends to work for documents that couldn't be converted properly with ExtractPDF, so it's a good idea to try both services to see which one will give you the best output in terms of quality.
+Online OCR also has some nicer features that can be very handy for anyone with a large PDF file who only needs to convert some text on a few pages, and not the entire document.

 extract-text-pdf

 To use Online OCR, go to the following address: www.onlineocr.net, choose a language, then choose the type of output formats you want for the converted file.
 You have two options and you can choose more than one if you want.
-Under the multipage document, you can select page numbers, and then choose only the pages you want to convert.
+Under Multipage Document, you can select page numbers, and then choose only the pages you want to convert.
 Then you select the file.
 Finally, click Convert!

-Online OCR did a great job converting my PDF files because it was able to maintain the actual layout of the text during the test I had done.
-I had taken a Word document that took into account various dashes, different font sizes, etc. And the software still managed to convert everything into a PDF file.
+Online OCR did a great job converting my PDF files because it was able to maintain the actual layout of the text during the test I performed.
+I had taken a Word document taking into account various hyphens, different font sizes, etc. And the software still managed to convert everything into a PDF file.
 Then I used Online OCR to convert back to Word format and the result was about 95% the same as the original.
-It is quite impressive for me.
+That's pretty impressive to me.

 Free Online OCR

 Speaking of image and text as well as OCR, let me mention another great site that works really well for images.
 Free Online OCR was very good and very accurate when extracting text from my test images.
-I then took some photos from my iPhone of various pages of books, brochures, etc., and was amazed at how well the tool was able to convert the text.
+I then took some photos from my iPhone of various book pages, brochures, etc., and was surprised how well the tool was able to convert the text.

 online-ocr

-To use it, first choose your file then click on the Download button.
-On the next screen there is a group of options and an image preview.
+To use it, start by choosing your file then click on the Download button.
+On the next screen, there is a group of options and an image preview.
 You can crop the part you want to extract.
-Then click the OCR button and your converted text will appear under the image preview.
-It doesn't have limits either, which is really nice.
+Then click the OCR button and your converted text appears below the image preview.
+It also has no limits, which is really nice.

-In addition to online services, there are two freeware PDF converters, which I absolutely want to mention in case you need software that runs locally on your computer to perform these types of conversions.
+In addition to online services, there are two freeware PDF converters, which I definitely want to mention in case you need software that runs locally on your computer to do these types of conversions.
 With online services, you will always need the Internet, something that is not always possible for everyone at all times.
-However, I noticed that the quality of conversions from freeware programs was noticeably lower than from websites.
+However, I noticed that the quality of conversions from freeware programs was noticeably lower than those from websites.

 A-PDF Text Extractor

-A-PDF Text Extractor is freeware that indeed does a pretty awesome job of extracting text from PDF files.
+A-PDF Text Extractor is a freeware that does indeed do a pretty impressive job of extracting text from PDF files.
 Once you download and install it, click the Open button to choose your PDF file.
-Then click on Extract text to start the process.
+Then click Extract text to start the process.

 apdf-extractor

-You will be required to choose a location to store the output file and the extraction should finally begin.
-You can also click the Option button, which will allow you to choose only certain pages to extract and the type of extraction.
-The second option is interesting because it extracts the text in different layouts and it is indeed very interesting to try all three to see which ones give you the best result and expected return.
+You will be required to choose a location to store the output file and the extraction will finally begin.
+You can also click the Option button, which will allow you to choose only certain pages to extract and the extraction type.
+The second option is interesting because it extracts the text in different layouts and it is indeed very interesting to try all three to see which ones give you the best result and expected output.

 PDF2Text driver